 COVID-19 — Where Do Laundromats Go From Here?

-When Coronavirus became top of mind for everyone in March, many of us thought it would last a few weeks or a couple of months tops.
-Now we are going on 9 months of this pandemic.
-With so many unknowns still up in the air, how should laundromats move forward?
+When Coronavirus became top of mind for everyone in March 2020, many of us thought it would last a few weeks or a couple of months tops.
+After a year-and-a-half of societal disruption, with still so many unknowns, how should laundromats move forward?
 What trends have emerged that laundromat owners should be taking notice of?
-Well, as we’re thinking ahead to the coming months and continuing COVID-19 concerns in 2021, we’ve put together a few thoughts, ideas, and trends that can help laundromats move forward and see the best success.
+We’ve put together a few thoughts, ideas, and trends that can help laundromats move forward and see the best success.

 1. Laundromats remain essential businesses